cronologic-de/ug_timetagger4/source/functionality.rst

 ).

 To perform a calibration, you need a NIM signal with a constant frequency larger than 20 kHz and smaller than 15 MHz.
+The stability of the frequency is crucial.
+A period stability of 6 ps has been verified to work.

 Run ``timetagger4_10g_calibration_64.exe`` and follow the instructions on-screen, that is: